If you use the planned payroll calculation chart, the Payroll > Payroll Charts section is available in Administration mode. To get started:

 - if not met → apply Rule 2

-Add team members and the scheme start date.
+Add team members and the chart start date.

 Bonuses, penalties, and payroll sheets #